ISSN 2410-7751 (Print)

 BLOOD METALLOPROTEINS IN RATS UNDER CONDITIONS OF ENERGY DRINK CONSUMPTION

-Abstract.
-The study aimed to evaluate the effect of energy drinks on the level of Cu, Fe, ceruloplasmin, and transferrin activity in the blood of rats.
+Aim.
+The study putposd to evaluate the effect of energy drinks on the level of Cu, Fe, ceruloplasmin, and transferrin activity in the blood of rats.

 Materials and methods.
 The study was conducted on white male Wistar rats divided into two groups: control and experimental.
 The experimental group received the energy drink Burn for 30 days.
 Blood samples were taken under anesthesia by decapitation on the 1st day after the drink was discontinued.
 The content of Cu and Fe was determined by atomic absorption spectrophotometry.
 Ceruloplasmin activity and transferrin saturation were studied by the method of Babenko G.O.